 Here’s how this works in practice.
 Say I want to reuse this sweet dinosaur picture:

-I’ve already cited it in full as a caption to the image, but let’s break it down:
+I’ve already attributed it in full as a caption to the image, but let’s break it down:

 - Creator: BioDivLibrary – this is the creator’s Flickr username, which is fine.
 I also linked to the user’s landing page on Flickr, which is really just a bonus, it’s not required.